KWKR

 KWKR (99.9 FM) is a mainstream rock formatted broadcast radio station licensed to Leoti, Kansas, serving the Garden City market though its signal aligns more to West-Central Kansas.
-KWKR is owned by Mark Yearout, through licensee Southwind Broadcasting, LLC.
+KWKR is owned by My Town Media, through licensee Western Kansas Broadcast Center, LLC.

 On November 27, 2019, KWKR changed its format from sports to mainstream rock, branded as "The Rock 99.9".

+KWKR's signal is simulcast on KMML, Cimarron, to aid in covering Dodge City.